nvegater/nvegater.me/content/posts/django-auth.md

 ---
-title: Django
+title: Python, the Django framework.
 date: '2019-04-25'
 published: true
 layout: post
-tags: ['django', 'gatsby', 'python', 'authentication']
+tags: ['django', 'python', 'backend']
 category: example
 ---

-## Backend
+## Playing with Django

 Firstly lets check the [docs](https://docs.djangoproject.com/en/3.0/intro/install/).
 I want to add Postgresql later, but for now I will stick to the included SQLLite that comes with Django.